 All the pets that come into their care are assessed in a home environment so that the needs of each individual animal are matched to prospective homes that are offered.
 Their personalities are monitored along with other environmental factors so that when suitable forever homes can be found, they are the best match.

 Helping Pets does not just stop at re-homing the animals within their foster care; they are also in partnership with a Veterinary clinic to ensure that the animals are provided with full veterinary care.
 What each animal may need ranges from flea and worm treatment, neutering, and microchipping to the diagnosis of any illness and palliative care.
 Given the number of animals taken in this equates to a substantial sum of money to be paid in vet bills each month.

 Raising the Funds Needed

-It is a sad fact of life that even with organisations like this one doing all they can to help with the problem of stray and unwanted pets, the increase caused by irresponsible and unregulated breeding is substantial.
-Despite this Helping Pets (North East) is a no-kill organisation.
+It is a sad fact of life that even with organizations like this one doing all they can to help with the problem of stray and unwanted pets, the increase caused by irresponsible and unregulated breeding is substantial.
+Despite this Helping Pets (North-East) is a no-kill organization.
 Animals are put to sleep only when all other avenues have been explored and there is no other alternative, and even then it is only at the time in which the animal is ready to cross the rainbow bridge and leave us.

 Feral Cat Care